kubecost/docs/api-request-right-sizing.md

 2. A CronJob created 5 days ago which runs a single-container Pod for 1 hour, once a day

-   Assuming the CronJob has run 5 times, there are 5 containers that have run (one for each Pod created by the CronJob).
+   Assuming the CronJob has run 5 times, 5 containers have run (one for each Pod created by the CronJob).
 Each container's raw monthly cost is scaled by `1 / 24 / 5`.

 3. A 3-replica Deployment of a single-container Pod created a month ago whose container image